le-chartreux/modern-python/project/configuration/set-up.md

 ### Dependencies

-The `dependencies` attribute specifies dependencies that are mandatory to use the project.
+The `dependencies` attribute specifies mandatory dependencies required to use the project.
 You can specify particular version numbers (equal, superior, inferior).
-If you don't and the user does not have the dependency installed, the latest version will be downloaded.
+If you don't specify a version number and the user does not have the dependency installed, the latest version will be downloaded automatically.

 ### Optional dependencies